 • Lack of affordable housing, including services for our unsheltered neighbors

-• Equity: inequitable treatment and outcomes for BIPOC, low-income, and disabled
+• Equity: inequitable treatment and outcomes for BIPOC, low-income, and disabled residents.

 • Environment: loss of big trees, pollution, climate impacts